Students and Alumni

 I am a native South African who immigrated to Mississippi as a child, where I studied Biochemistry and Mathematics.
 My favorite food is lamb, and my favorite enzyme is telomerase.
 My research interest is the relationship between aging and change in tissue specific stem cells' ability to renew and differentiate.

 Pieter Andries Both works in the Rando lab

-I completed my degree in Biochemical Engineering at University College London and am interested in the theme of stem cell bioprocessing to overcome challenges in seeing cell therapies translated to the clinic.
+I am interested in the theme of stem cell bioprocessing to overcome challenges in seeing cell therapies translated to the clinic.
 Since then, I've been back home in sunny Singapore working to develop an in vitro platform for erythropoiesis and through the Onestart Europe Accelerator, had the chance to explore issues such as market accessibility and IP landscaping for emerging biomedical technologies.
 Since the PhD is starting, my love for a good cook-out will likely morph into food appreciation at haunts around the bay area.
 I also look forward to exploring the great outdoors in California!